Gotcha! (film)

 Gotcha! is a 1985 American spy action comedy film, starring Anthony Edwards and Linda Fiorentino and directed by Jeff Kanew, who also directed Edwards in Revenge of the Nerds (1984).

-In the film, Jonathan Moore (Edwards) is a shy UCLA veterinary student and the reigning champion at "Gotcha", a campus-wide paintball game.
+Lead character Jonathan Moore (Edwards) is a shy UCLA veterinary student and the reigning champion at "Gotcha", a campus-wide paintball game.
 While on vacation in Paris, he is seduced by an older woman, the sexy and mysterious Sasha (Fiorentino), and soon becomes embroiled in an international espionage operation.

 Plot

 Jonathan Moore, an 18-year-old veterinary student at UCLA, is an expert at "Gotcha", a popular Assassin-like game where students chase each other on campus using paintball guns.
 Jonathan and his roommate Manolo travel to Paris during spring break.
-While alone in a café, Jonathan meets Sasha Banicek, a 24-year-old Czechoslovakian woman, and later loses his virginity to her.
+While alone in a café, Jonathan meets Sasha Banicek, a 24-year-old Czechoslovak woman, and later loses his virginity to her.

 Instead of going to Spain with Manolo, Jonathan accompanies Sasha to West Berlin to spend more time with her.
 In their hotel room, Sasha tells Jonathan that she has to go to East Berlin to pick up a package, as she works as a courier.
 One night, after arriving in East Berlin, Sasha sneaks out of their hotel room while Jonathan is asleep and meets with a German man, who tells her the location of the pickup of her package.
 Unknowingly, Sasha is monitored by Vlad, a Soviet agent.

 The next day, Sasha tells Jonathan that if she ever instructs him to meet her at the Café Friedrichstrasse, it means that he must immediately leave East Berlin, and hands him a package with a strudel.
 Noticing that Vlad is following them, Sasha tells Jonathan to meet her at a butcher shop near their hotel in one hour.
 Vlad chases her, but she escapes.
 She is ordered by the German man to use Jonathan to get the package over to West Berlin.
 Sasha meets Jonathan at a subway station, slipping an object into his backpack and saying that she will meet him back at the hotel.
 However, she later calls him and tells him to meet her at the Café Friedrichstrasse.